-- Gypsum is 23 percent calcium and 17 percent sulfur, thus, it can act as a calcium source without altering pH levels.
-It aerates the soil, neutralizes plant poisons, and eliminates sodium from the soil, all of which help to enhance drainage.
+- Gypsum is 23 percent calcium and 17 percent sulfur.
+Thus, it can act as a calcium source without altering pH levels.
+In addition, it aerates the soil, neutralizes plant poisons, and eliminates sodium from the soil, all of which help to enhance drainage.
 When sulfur combines with water, a weak sulfuric acid is formed, which releases calcium.

 - Hi-Cal Lime is used to improve the pH while also adding calcium.

-- Potash’s sulfate is made up of 51 percent potassium, 18 percent sulfur, and trace amounts of calcium and magnesium.
+- Potash’s sulfate comprises 51 percent potassium, 18 percent sulfur, and trace amounts of calcium and magnesium.
 It’s found in Utah’s Great Salt Lake Desert.

 - If you need extra magnesium and potassium but not more calcium, Sul-Po-Mag, also known as langbeinite, is a good choice.
-It has no effect on pH.
+It does not affect pH.

-- In sandy soils, zeolites, which are present in volcanic ash, can improve water and mineral retention.
+- In sandy soils, zeolites present in volcanic ash can improve water and mineral retention.

 Organic nutrient meals

 - Alfalfa Meal is a readily available nitrogen source for plant growth as well as a source of food for soil organisms.
-Vitamins, folic acid, and trace minerals are all present.
+In addition, vitamins, folic acid, and trace minerals are all present.